Tokr-Labs/phantom-connect/README.md

 - Deeplink enumeration that aligns with the `PhantomConnectService.swift` methods.

 `PhantomConnectViewModel.swift`
 - This helper class is an ObservableObject that contains business logic used to create, encrypt and open universal links in the phantom wallet.
-If you can't or don't want to use the view model in a manner suitable to the [SwiftUI MVVM pattern](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project), you can use the `SolanaUtils.swift` and `PhantomConnectService.swift` files directly.
+If you can't or don't want to use the view model in a manner suitable to the [SwiftUI MVVM pattern](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project), you can use the `PhantomUtils.swift` and `PhantomConnectService.swift` files directly.

 ## Setup